A-Z Popular Blog Top Search »

 What is User Acceptance Testing?

-User Acceptance Testing (UAT) is release testing by stakeholders such as a project sponsor or test analysts representing stakeholders.
+User acceptance testing, or UAT, is product testing by stakeholders or test analysts who act as users in validating that things function as expected.
 As the term suggests, the outcome of testing determines whether stakeholders accept that work has been completed to requirements.

 User interfaces are used to perform UAT tests.
 Tests usually focus on functional or behavioral requirements.
 Test cases are prepared from requirements before testing begins.